opensourceios/Longboxed-iOS/README.md

         cd ~/path/to/longboxed
         pod install

-3. Open the project in Xcode using 'Longboxed.xcworkspace'.
+3. Open the project in Xcode using 'Longboxed-iOS.xcworkspace'.

 4. Build and Run!